aabroukh/aabroukh.github.io/_pages/about.md

 I’m a 4th year PhD student in Computer Science & Engineering at UC San Diego advised by Nadir Weibel.
 My research interests lie at the intersection of reinforcement learning, social signals, and mental health.
 Specifically, I work on finetuning conversational audio system and the application of preference learning frameworks to the audio domain.

-If you are interested in my work, feel free to reach out!
-I’m always happy to talk or collaborate on new projects.
+If you are interested in my work, feel free to reach out.
+I’m always happy to talk or collaborate on new projects!

 Aside from conducting research, you can find me and my <a href="https://imgur.com/a/i9Ivp6w">dog</a> at your local matcha & tea shop.
 My favorite is <a href="https://paruteabar.com/">Paru</a> .